loyola-chicago-english/graduate-handbook/handbook.md

 # The Master of Arts Program

-## Program Requirements

 Students in the M.A. program complete course requirements and a qualifying exam.
-The authoritative statement of program requirements is the university's [Academic Catalog](https://catalog.luc.edu/graduate-professional/graduate-school/arts-sciences/english/english-ma/#curriculumtext)
-Full instructions on the M.A.
-Exam are supplied in the [Appendix](#ma-exam-full-instructions).

-## Time Limits {#time-limit-ma}

-The M.A. is designed so that a full-time student can complete requirements in a year and a half of study --- Fall, Spring, one summer course, and the following Fall with a degree conferral in December.
+A full-time student can complete these requirements in a year and a half of study --- Fall, Spring, one summer course, and the following Fall with a degree conferral in December.

-Part-time students must complete all requirements for the degree within four years.
-After five years, the student may continue only by special action of the Dean of the Graduate School.
-See the [Graduate School Academic Policies], under "Time Limit for Completion of Degree Requirements."
+The authoritative statement of program requirements is the university's [Academic Catalog](https://catalog.luc.edu/graduate-professional/graduate-school/arts-sciences/english/english-ma/#curriculumtext).

+For policies and instructions on the M.A.
+Exam, see the Academic Catalogue and [Instructions for the M.A.
+Exam](#ma-exam-full-instructions), below.

 # The Doctor of Philosophy Program